sdevikar/cpp/udemy_modern_cpp/notes/move_semantics.md

 ```

 Copy constructor can get expensive and especially in cases like above, if we have no use of object `a`, it's better to just "move" the data, using move constructor.
 But because `a` in the above case is an `lvalue`, the call `b(a)` will always bind to copy constructor and not move constructor, even if we provide the move constructor.
-So, in such a case, how do we invoke move constructor instea?
+So, in such a case, how do we invoke move constructor instead?

 One way to invoke move constructor is to cast a to rvalue as such:

 ```cpp
 Integer b{static_cast<Integer&&>(a)}
 ```

 But in the above code, it's not really clear what's going on.

 To do the same thing, C++ provides `std::move` function.
 So, we can write the same thing as below:

 ```cpp
 Integer b{std::move(a)}
 ```